JosephTLyons/CSCI-C-311-Homework/README.md

 - Some homework problems required me to write an initial version in C++, which conveniently reside in the "C++ Solutions" folder.

+- The "Remove.sh" script simply removes backup and temporary files created by Emacs.

 - **WARNING**: These solutions are only synced to my GitHub account for the sole purpose of personal backup!
 This repository was private when working through the course, but if it ever becomes a public repository, **please do not use these solutions for your assignments**.